ros-industrial/industrial_ci/README.rst

   ROS_DISTRO=indigo PRERELEASE=true PRERELEASE_REPONAME=industrial_core PRERELEASE_DOWNSTREAM_DEPTH=0

+See the usage sample in `.travis in indusrial_ci repository <https://github.com/ros-industrial/industrial_ci/blob/master/.travis.yml>`_.

 The following is some tips to be shared for running Prerelease Test on Travis CI using `industrial_ci`.

-(Workaround) Prerelease Test check on Travis always passes
+(Workaround) Prerelease Test job on Travis always passes
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-As of April 2016, because this check on Travis CI always passes regardless the result of Prerelease Test (due to the limitaiton discussed in `a pull request <https://github.com/ros-industrial/industrial_ci/pull/35#issuecomment-214678922>`_), you should not use this Prerelease Test-based check as a criteria for Travis CI check.
+As of April 2016, because the Prerelease Test job on Travis CI always passes regardless the test result (due to the limitaiton discussed in `a pull request <https://github.com/ros-industrial/industrial_ci/pull/35#issuecomment-214678922>`_), you should not use this Prerelease Test-based job as a criteria for Travis CI check.

 Recommended way is to put the line in `allow_failures` matrix.
 E.g.: